anthonygraca/snake/README.md

 # Snake

 Oh my goodness.
-Who would have known that you can do interesting things with a functional programming language?
+Who could have known that you can do interesting things with a functional programming language?
 I surely didn't!

 Implementation of Snake in Clojure.